MentalGear/OpenSearchSafari/README.md

 # Open Search Safari
-Safari Extension that allows any custom search engine to be used within Safari's smart address search bar through js injection code.
+Safari Extension that allows for any custom search engine to be used within Safari's smart search bar.
+Implemented through js injection code.
 Made by [Tom Faber](https://TomFaber.id).

 ## Unique Features